Bill.com gives you the option to pay your vendors with paper checks. Here are some important details about paper check

-- If you've applied multiple vendor credits, up to three will be listed on the check stub.
+- If you've applied multiple vendor credits, up to three will show on the check stub.
 If you've applied more than three vendor credits, there will be a note that additional credits are applied after the listed three.

 Separate payments: The vendor receives separate checks.
 Each check stub shows the first page of the related bill (see above).
 The vendor receives one email confirmation for each bill payment.
 There's a separate fee for each check — see our current pricing page for details.

 Choose the preference to combine or separate checks for all vendors (Payables Preferences), an individual vendor (vendor page), or an individual payment (when you pay bills).

 Checks are issued with the words Void after 90 days printed on them.
 On the 91st day after the date of issue, the check expires.

-- When the check expires, the funds will automatically remit to the originating bank account
+- When the check expires, we'll automatically remit the funds to the originating bank account

 - Select Payments out in the navigation menu

 - Select the Confirmation Number of the payment

 - The check image is displayed in the check section of the payment summary screen.
 The remittance info will appear on the top of the page once you select Print.

 Things to know

 The Pay to field on a paper check has a 60 character limit

 - If your invoice number is longer than 20 characters, we'll print the last 20 characters of the invoice # on the check

-- Bill.com check numbers are sequenced across all Bill.com payments, rather than within a given account.
+We sequence check numbers across all Bill.com payments, rather than within a given account.
 As a result, the checks aren't cut in sequential order.